Updated on by Kate Gordon

 What is PR and why do you need it?

-If you’re a SaaS in a heavily saturated and highly competitive market, then PR can help you stand out by increasing your profile and raising awareness.
+If you’re a SaaS in a heavily saturated and highly competitive market, then PR can help you.
+As it can help you stand out by increasing your profile and raising awareness.

 PR in the SaaS marketplace

 Not so long ago, talking about your new and exciting SaaS and what it did was sufficient to grab a journalist’s attention.
 But this is now an industry that Gartner predicts will be worth US$ 331.2 billion by 2022.
-It’s no longer enough to talk about your technology; now you need to be able to demonstrate your features and benefits to stand out in the SaaS marketplace.
-To effectively cut through the noise, you must focus on your product’s real benefits to users, and communicate why prospective customers should come to you.
+It’s no longer enough to talk about your technology.
+Now you need to be able to demonstrate your features and benefits to stand out in the SaaS marketplace.
+To effectively cut through the noise, you must focus on your product’s real benefits to users.
+Then communicate why prospective customers should come to you.